-- Hold the applicator above the ear canal, do not insert it in the ear canal, and be careful if the dog is struggling not to touch the applicator to the ear as this contaminates the applicator, and can cause injury to the delicate structures of the ear canal.
+- Hold the applicator above the ear canal and do not insert it in the ear canal.
+Be careful, if your pup is struggling, not to touch the applicator to the ear as this contaminates the applicator, and can cause injury to the delicate structures of the ear canal.

 - Gently rub in a circular motion at the base of the ear canal, to distribute the medication.

-- Once the medication has been distributed and had a chance to settle in the ear canal, you can release your dog.
+- Once the solution has been distributed and has a chance to settle in the ear canal, you can release your dog.
 They may shake their head.
 Some debris and medication may come out of the ear at this point, and can be wiped away with a clean cloth or a cotton ball.

 - Give your dog a treat, so they associate the ear medication procedure with a positive outcome.